 - Certain state laws could cause insurance companies to fail to pay upon death, if such state states that there is no insurable interest in the life.

 Estate planning is complex, and when there is a non-traditional family involved, it becomes even more complex.
-The advice of an attorney, combined with the advice of an accountant is extremely invaluable.
+The advice of an attorney, combined with the advice of an accountant is extremely useful.